GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 title: 'Development basics'
 subhead: 'Learn the basics of Chrome extension development.'
 description: 'What to expect during the development of a Chrome extension.'
-date: 2022-10-05
+date: 2022-10-04
 # updated: 2022-06-13
 ---

 ## Overview {: #overview }

 This page describes the extension development workflow.
-We will create a "Hello, Extensions" example, load the extension locally, locate logs and errors and share other development recommendations.
+We will create a "Hello, Extensions" example, load the extension locally, locate logs, and explore other recommendations.

 ## Hello Extensions {: #build }